MatrixAI/Polykey-Docs/Vaults.md

 #### `public pullVault(nodeId: string): void`
 * `nodeId`: ID of node to pull from

-Pulls this vault from a nodeId.
+Pulls the vault changes from a nodeId.
+TODO: What happens in exception cases?

+---

+#### `public cloneVault(nodeId: string): void`
+* `nodeId`: ID of node to pull from

+Clones the vault repository from a nodeId.
 TODO: What happens in exception cases?

 ---